danog/MadelineProto/docs/TD_docs/methods/deleteMessagesFromUser.md

 ---
 title: deleteMessagesFromUser
 description: Deletes all messages in the chat sent by the specified user.
-Works only in supergroup channel chats, needs appropriate privileges
+Works only in supergroup channel chats, needs can_delete_messages administrator privileges
 ---
 ## Method: deleteMessagesFromUser
 [Back to methods index](index.md)